tomblanchard/boilerplate/README.md

 ...
 ```

-Next up on the settings files is the part which handles the responsive stuff.
-The `$breakpoints` variable contains a Sass map (this is used in a few different parts of the boilerplate, I'll touch in this later) which should contain all the projects responsive breakpoints.
+Next up on the settings file is the part which handles the responsive stuff.
+The `$breakpoints` variable contains a Sass map (this is used in a few different parts of the boilerplate) which should contain all the projects responsive breakpoints.
 By default I have a few breakpoints set up:

 ```scss
 $breakpoint--S:  480px;